aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 : OPTIONAL.
 The device session, described in {{device-session}}.

 "client_id":
-: REQUIRED, if the client is not authenticating with the authorization server as described in Section 3.2.1 of OAuth 2.0
+: REQUIRED if the client is not authenticating with the authorization server as described in Section 3.2.1 of OAuth 2.0
   {{RFC6749}}.